-- The Status bar will prompt you to Pick a 3D body.
+The Status bar will prompt you to Pick a 3D body.
 Click the imported 3D body to select it.
-The model will become transparent.

-- The cursor will change to a crosshair and the Status bar will prompt you to Choose Face.
+The cursor will change to a crosshair and the Status bar will prompt you to Choose Face.
 As you hover the cursor over each face, it will be outlined.
-Where a flat surface is found under the cursor, it will become opaque with a thin blue border.
 Click to select the correct face.

 Note that if you keep the STEP model embedded in or linked to the PCB file, you will be notified whenever the STEP file changes.
 You will also be prompted to update the shape, which helps if the shape is still under development and updates are expected.

 Only surfaces aligned with the X-Y plane can be used to create the board shape.
 If you select a model surface that requires alignment in the X-Y plane, you will be asked in a Confirmation dialog to align the surface before you can continue.
 This dialog also allows you to place the model using the selected face in relation to either the top or bottom surface of the board.
 This means that the vertical position of the model can also be set at the same time.
 After alignment, you will need to select Design » Board Shape » Define from 3D Body again.
 After the board shape has been redefined, you will be given the option to hide the 3D body.

 Creating Primitives from the Board Shape

 As well as defining the Board Shape from selected primitives, it also is possible to create primitives from the Board Shape using the Design » Board Shape » Create Primitives from Board Shape command.
 This command will open the Line/Arc Primitives from Board dialog.
 Use this command when the Board Shape exists but there are currently no objects along the boundary.
 Situations where this command can be useful include: